 The Michigan Department of Transportation manages 665 miles of state-owned rail lines.
 These five lines are operated under contract by five freight railroads.
 Intercity passenger rail service is also provided on the corridor between Kalamazoo and Dearborn.

-Ryan Weiss, Track Engineer (excluding accelerated rail corridor)
+Ryan Weiss, Track Infrastructure (excluding accelerated rail corridor)

 Accessing State-Owned Rail